It’s almost always good to have a plan.

 “What about my mom?
 I haven’t heard from her.
-I’m afraid that Leo could have hurt her or killed her.
-The last thing I know is that they were in Hermosillo.
-Is there a way to have the district attorney or the police investigate to find out where she is?”
+The last thing I know is that they were in Hermosillo, Mexico.
+Is there a way to have the district attorney or the police find out where she is?”

 “I’ll talk to the district attorney assigned to Leo’s case and see if there’s anything he can do.
-He’ll want to talk to you, too.
+He may want to talk to you, too.
 I’ll be there when you’re interviewed.
-You’re not to talk to anyone unless I’m with you.”
+From now on, you’re not to talk to anyone unless I’m with you.”

 “Jeremy, I see you’re carrying your backpack and your duffel bag,” Mike’s dad said.
 “I assume that means you can’t stay in your house tonight.”

 “That’s right.
 Is it okay if I stay over with Mike?”